flynnwebdev/gdi-featured-js-intro/class17.md

 **Don't download the linked source code from the Canvas unit.**

-Either use your code-along project from this lesson, or [clone my repo](https://github.com/flynnwebdev/passport-demo)
+Either use your code-along project from this lesson, or [clone the master branch of my repo](https://github.com/flynnwebdev/passport-demo)